uber/piranha/README.md

 Piranha is a tool to automatically refactor code related to stale flags.
 At a higher level, the input to the tool is the name of the flag and the expected behavior, after specifying a list of APIs related to flags in a properties file.
 Piranha will use these inputs to automatically refactor the code according to the expected behavior.

 This repository contains four independent versions of Piranha, one for each of the four supported languages: Java, JavaScript, Objective-C and Swift. **It also contains a redesigned variant of Piranha (as of May 2022) that is a common refactoring tool to support multiple languages and feature flag APIs.
-If interested in this generic variant, goto [PiranhaGeneric](generic/README.md)**.
+If interested in this polyglot variant, goto [Polyglot Piranha](polyglot/README.md)**.

 To use/build each version, look under the corresponding [lang]/ directory and follow instructions in the corresponding [lang]/README.md file.
 Make sure to cd into that directory to build any related code following the instructions in the README.